How We Might Evoke Empathy with Animal Portraiture

 Do you have a passion for animals, wild places, and photography?
 Join us for insider hints and tips for creating images of captive animals in various situations while promoting positive interactions and animal welfare.
 This workshop will cover lens choice, camera settings, difficult lighting and how to deal with enclosure construction such as mesh or wire & glass.
 You are sure to come away with a great set of tools for successful zoo photography!
 This workshop will include classroom time in the morning and photography at the Minnesota Zoo in the afternoon.

 The Dreamy/Dramatic Location Portrait

-Spend the morning with Monica vander Maden to learn her techniques for creating dramatic animal portraits on location.
+Spend the morning or afternoon with Monica vander Maden to learn her techniques for creating dramatic animal portraits on location.
 Discuss how to plan your session including choosing the location, time of the day, and what equipment works best for your desired look.
 Use those skills working side-by-side with her on location to photograph a dog.

 Photo to Masterpiece via Pastels

 Combine the traditional art world with the art of photography through the use of pastels on a printed image.
 This hands-on class will teach students how to apply pastels(chalks) to an image that is giclee printed on watercolor paper.
 This method gives the photographer another product line that will extend their present offerings to customers and creates a piece of art for customers to have a one of a kind masterpiece.
 Samples and supplies to color on and to take home will be supplied.